Haemophilia in the Descendants of Queen Victoria

 Alix, who became known as the Empress Alexandra, produced four daughters before giving birth to their only son, the Tsarevitch Alexis (11), heir to the Russian empire, who was also stricken with haemophilia.
 As with most mother's of haemophiliacs, Alix was overprotective of her son and worried about him constantly.
 Through his supposed ability to heal the Tsarevich, and the Tsarina's compete confidence in him, Rasputin acquired a fatal influence over the Tsar's decisions which lead directly to the Russian Revolution.
 The entire family perished at the hands of a Bolshevik firing squad in a cellar at Ekaterinberg on 17th July, 1918.

 The Queen's youngest daughter, Beatrice, fell in love with and married the handsome Prince Henry of Battenberg.
 The couple produced three sons and a daughter, two of their sons, Leopold Mountbatten (12) and Maurice, Prince of Battenburg (13) inherited the haemophilia gene from their mother.
-Maurice was killed whilst engaged in active service during the First World War.
-Leopold lived to the age of 32, dying in 1922.
+Maurice was killed whilst engaged in active service in the Ypres Salient during the First World War.
+Leopold lived to the age of 32, dying during a hip operation in 1922.

 Beatrice's only daughter, Victoria Eugenie of Battenburg (14), known as Ena, was married to King Alfonso XIII of Spain and carried the disease into the Royal House of Spain.